adamcharnock/lightbus/docs/tutorial/quick-start.md

 ### Firing events

 Let's write a simple script to manually register users and fire events.
-However, we can only fire events for APIs we have registered.
-We have registered the API in `auth_service`, so it is within this service that this new script must reside.
+Note we can only fire events for APIs we have registered.
+We have registered the `auth` API in `auth_service`, so it is within this service that this new script must reside.
 We could not put the script within `another_service` as this service does not include the `AuthApi` class and can therefore not register it.